trofimovamw/2025-SC2-Data-Science/day-sc2-seq-and-assembly/hands-on.md

 # first generate a file with information about potential variants
 # considering the used basecalling model.
 You should use the matching
 # model from your Dorado basecalling settings!
 Here we exemplarily use
 # older R9 data.
-For R10 data, you should change the model!
+For R10 data and different accuracies, you should change the model!
 medaka consensus --model r941_min_hac_g507 --threads 4 --chunk_len 800 --chunk_ovlp 400 minimap2-nanopore.sorted.primerclipped.bam medaka-nanopore.consensus.hdf

 # actually call the variants